sapegin/washingcode-book/manuscript/Code_style.md

 #### Nonsensical code styles

-Some code styles don’t solve any particular problem, but is expensive to maintain.
+Some code styles don’t solve any particular problem, but are expensive to maintain.

 For example, aligning object values or right-hands of assignments horizontally to make them look “pretty”: